 19-II.G.
-TERMINATION OF ASSISTANCE [FR Notice 9/27/21]
+TERMINATION OF ASSISTANCE [FR Notice 8/13/24]

-With the exception of terminations for failure to receive case management, HUD has not established any alternative requirements for termination of assistance for VASH participants.
-However, prior to terminating VASH participants, HUD strongly encourages PHAs to exercise their discretion under 24 CFR 982.552(c)(2) as outlined in Section 12-II.D. of this policy and consider all relevant circumstances of the specific case.
+Prior to terminating VASH participants, HUD strongly encourages PHAs to exercise their discretion under 24 CFR 982.552(c)(2) as outlined in Section 12-II.D. of this policy and consider all relevant circumstances of the specific case.
 This includes granting reasonable accommodations for persons with disabilities, as well as considering the role of the case manager and the impact that ongoing case management services can have on mitigating the conditions that led to the potential termination.